 Another big benefit is that SUVs or trucks with the feature boast improved towing capabilities.
 In most of these SUVs or trucks, drivers can increase firmness when towing to account for heavier loads.
 That’s not true of SUVs or trucks with spring suspension, where large loads can weigh down the vehicle.

 For shoppers interested in a used car, the bigger drawback of the feature is maintenance costs.
 While air suspension is great when it works, it can be expensive to fix.
-And it's not a feature you can simply forget about: If it breaks, the car can tilt to one side while moving.
-That said, many drivers replace broken systems with more traditional steel springs -- a cheaper fix, but one that removes an important feature from the vehicle.
+And it’s not a feature you can simply forget about: If it breaks, the car can tilt to one side while moving.
+That said, many drivers replace broken systems with more traditional steel springs — a cheaper fix, but one that removes an important feature from the vehicle.
+Find a used car for sale near you

 If you’re interested in a new car that offers optional air suspension, be sure to test drive models with the feature and without it.
 That way, you can decide if it’s worth the added cost.
 If you’re looking for a used car with it, be sure to get a mechanical inspection before signing the papers.
 Note, however, that even a well-inspected system can break as it ages, so you’ll want some room left in your budget for a repair if it’s necessary.